Knowing how to choose a Medicare Part D plan is essential for managing prescription drug costs in retirement and ensuring you have the right coverage.

 These programs vary by state, so check with your local Medicare office for details.

-When Should You Enroll in Part D?
+When Should You Enroll in Medicare Part D?

 If you are new to Medicare, the best time to enroll in Medicare Part D is during your Medicare Initial Enrollment Period (IEP).